Full name:

 - |

-add the For instance, if you have the method below, for a field named oneWithIdSubType in a DataFetcherDelegate: @Override public CompletableFuture<AllFieldCasesWithIdSubtype> oneWithIdSubType( DataFetchingEnvironment dataFetchingEnvironment, DataLoader<UUID, AllFieldCasesWithIdSubtype> dataLoader, AllFieldCases source, Boolean uppercase) { return dataLoader.load(UUID.randomUUID()); } then, in the AllFieldCasesWithIdSubtype DataFetcherDelegate, you can retrieve the uppercase this way: @Override public List<AllFieldCasesWithIdSubtype> batchLoader(List<UUID> keys, BatchLoaderEnvironment environment) { List<AllFieldCasesWithIdSubtype> list = new ArrayList<>(keys.size()); for (UUID id : keys) { // Let's manage the uppercase parameter, that was associated with this key Boolean uppercase = (Boolean) environment.getKeyContexts().get(id); if (uppercase != null && uppercase) { item.setName(item.getName().toUpperCase()); } // Do something with the id and the uppercase value } return list; } For more complex cases, you can store a Default value is false Default value is: false .User property is: com.graphql_java_generator.mavenplugin.generateBatchLoaderEnvironment . |
+(only for server mode) Indicates if the plugin should generate add the For instance, if you have the method below, for a field named oneWithIdSubType in a DataFetcherDelegate: @Override public CompletableFuture<AllFieldCasesWithIdSubtype> oneWithIdSubType( DataFetchingEnvironment dataFetchingEnvironment, DataLoader<UUID, AllFieldCasesWithIdSubtype> dataLoader, AllFieldCases source, Boolean uppercase) { return dataLoader.load(UUID.randomUUID()); } then, in the AllFieldCasesWithIdSubtype DataFetcherDelegate, you can retrieve the uppercase this way: @Override public List<AllFieldCasesWithIdSubtype> batchLoader(List<UUID> keys, BatchLoaderEnvironment environment) { List<AllFieldCasesWithIdSubtype> list = new ArrayList<>(keys.size()); for (UUID id : keys) { // Let's manage the uppercase parameter, that was associated with this key Boolean uppercase = (Boolean) environment.getKeyContexts().get(id); if (uppercase != null && uppercase) { item.setName(item.getName().toUpperCase()); } // Do something with the id and the uppercase value } return list; } For more complex cases, you can store a The default value changed since 2.0 version: it is false in 1.x version, and true since the 2.0 version Default value is: true .User property is: com.graphql_java_generator.mavenplugin.generateBatchLoaderEnvironment . |

 <generateDataLoaderForLists> |